-- the target will not be able to meet the supervisory requirements resulting from the relevant European directives and regulations or becomes part of a group of entities which, by its very structure or lack of transparency, can adversely affect supervision of the target; - the acquirer does not have the financial substance to support the capital requirements and liquidity of the target; and - a non-EEA acquirer is not subject to effective supervision in its home country or is domiciled in a country where the regulator does not cooperate with BaFin in a satisfactory manner.
+- the acquirer does not have the financial substance to support the capital requirements and liquidity of the target; and - a non-EEA acquirer is not subject to effective supervision in its home country or is domiciled in a country where the regulator does not cooperate with BaFin in a satisfactory manner.
 Where the ECB is the relevant authority to render the ultimate decision, BaFin will prepare a recommendation, which the ECB usually follows.
 In our experience, ultimately, the clearance filing will be successful if the relevant authority can be convinced of the substance and reliability of the acquirer and of the availability of the funds which are used for the acquisition (and, if applicable, capitalization of the target).